 Does your coworker want your thoughts on a new webpage they’ve created?
 Or do they need you to look over a brochure they’re having printed?
 Instead of writing a lengthy email detailing your edits, you can take a screenshot to provide efficient feedback.

 With Snagit’s easy-to-use features, you can leave feedback on virtually anything.
-Use Callouts, Stamps, and other features to share your thoughts!
+Use Callouts, Stamps, and other advanced features to share your thoughts!
 This makes it easy for anyone to illustrate their ideas.

 2. Demonstrate how to perform a function